Edward C. Polson

 Jang, Sung Joon, Byron R. Johnson, Young-Il Kim, Edward C. Polson, and Buster G. Smith.
 (2014).
 Structured voluntary youth activities and positive outcomes in adulthood: An exploratory study of involvement in scouting and subjective well-being.
 Sociological Focus, 47(4), 238-267.

-Dr. Polson is married to Lauren, a clinical social worker at Family Health Center in Waco.
-They are the proud parents of two children, Lucy (2010) and Joshua (2013).
+Dr. Polson is married to Lauren, a clinical social worker at Waco Family Medicine, and they are the proud parents of two children.